jakeparente/jakeparente.github.io/index.md

 fun g3 c k x y z = c * (f1 k x y z)
 ```
 <br><br>
 Frankly, this was the most dificult assignment of my university career.
-However, I aced it, and it is the reason I feel comfortable with Haskell.
+However, **I aced it**, and it is the reason I feel comfortable with Haskell.

----
-#### Checkers in Haskell

 ---
 #### Database Storage for Bessie Box